-Sometimes in the Bible a speaker uses a singular form of "you" even though he is speaking to a crowd. • Singular Pronouns that Refer to Groups Formal and Informal Some languages have more than one form of "you" based on the relationship between the speaker and the person he is talking to.
+Sometimes in the Bible a speaker uses a singular form of "you" even though he is speaking to a crowd.
+For help with translating these, we suggest you read: • Singular Pronouns that Refer to Groups Formal and Informal Some languages have more than one form of "you" based on the relationship between the speaker and the person he or she is talking to.
 People use the formal form of "you" when speaking to someone who is older, or has higher authority, or is someone they do not know very well.
 People use the informal form when speaking to someone who is not older, or does not have higher authority, or is a family member or close friend.
 You may also want to watch the video at https://ufw.io/figs_youform.